 Your course of docetaxel and carboplatin

-You have chemotherapy as a course of several sessions (or cycles) of treatment over a few months.
+You have chemotherapy as a course of several sessions (cycles) of treatment over a few months.
 Each cycle of docetaxel and carboplatin takes 21 days (three weeks).

-Before you go home, the nurse or pharmacist will give you anti-sickness drugs to take.
+Before you go home, the nurse or pharmacist will give you anti-sickness (anti-emetic) drugs to take.
 They may also give you anti-diarrhoea tablets if you are likely to need them.
-Take all your tablets exactly as your doctor or nurse has explained to you.
+Take all your tablets exactly as your doctor or nurse has explained.

 We explain the most common side effects of your treatment here.
 But we don’t include all the rare ones that are unlikely to affect you.